Nirav2283/custom_stylo_button/README.md

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+You can customise the button as you need

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.
+Get the package detail from pub.dev

 ## Usage

-TODO: Include short and useful examples for package users.
+Include short and useful examples for package users.
 Add longer examples to `/example` folder.

 ```dart